ascholerChemeketa/cs160Reader/_sources/DataRepresentation/BinaryMath.rst

     \ Keep only the last 4 bits:
     \  0010   (2 !?!)

 9 + 9 gave us just 2 because we can not store the bit that should represent 16.
 This is an overflow error.
-Circuits in computers have to detect when there is a carry out of the last digit so it can signal an error and software developers have to be careful to watch for these errors.
-Computers use many more than 4-bits to store each number, but any fixed representation will have limits to how big a value can be stored.
+Circuits in computers have to detect when there is a carry-out of the last digit so it can signal an error and software developers have to be careful to watch for these errors.
+Computers use many more than 4 bits to store each number, but any fixed representation will have limits to how big a value can be stored.

 .. rst-class:: clear